catalystshift/beginner-guide-PSO2/docs/index.md

 **Mission Pass**

-PSO2's take on Battle Passes featuring unlockable rewards that can be earned via the completion of Tier Missions that provide everything from costumes to valuable crafting materials.
+PSO2's take on Battle Passes featuring unlockable rewards that can be earned via the completion of Tier Missions that provide everything from costumes to **valuable endgame crafting materials that are not worth missing out on**.
 If you have enough SG saved up, you can even purchase a Mission Pass Gold ticket allowing you to take rewards from gold tiers as well!

-In other words, yes, you can get items from this even as a completely F2P player without much trouble.
+In other words, yes, you can get all items from this even as a completely F2P player without much trouble.

 **Features**